AndersDeath/diary2/000-current.md

 I feel bad today due to weather.
 Headache and unstable mood has been bothering me today.
 I bought sim card and ordered a transfer in Rome.
 I'm exited about my future trip.
 I would be happy to change atmosphere for a while.
 I started diet and I constantly hungry.
 It's something new for me.
 Anyway I have to do it becaus I don't like my body shape now.
 I will be 35 years old in 3 days.
 It's extremely sad for me.
 I don't want to become so old but I have to.
 Due to all this bullshit that happened a year ago I still try to change my mindset.
 I sill like in previous paradigm that is not good.
 I feel that everything changed but I don't want it.
 Again It's not about conservatism or similar shit.
 It's about changed expectation and plans.
 I do remember how I started preparation for immigration to Canada.
 Now I don't think that I will go there.
 It's a shit.

 # 21 April - Friday - Yerevan - 204 day of immigration

+So, Today was a last working day before my vacation.